monktastic/no-more-contempt/scratch/key-points.md

 - The vast majority of human activity takes place beneath our conscious thresholds.

-- Anger is a completely natural, and even healthy, response to such misbehavior.
-But it is almost always accompanied by malice, contempt, or self-righteousness.
-These may feel healthy, too, but they are only manifestations of our parasite.

 - Contempt is the secret handshake our parasites use to provoke each other while making us feel noble for doing so.